Report transportation of untaxed energy products Unfortunately this specification of service has not yet been completely translated.

-If you want to transport untaxed energy products, you need a permit and must register for the IT-based Excice Movement and Control System (EMCS).
+If you want to transport energy products under duty suspension, you need a permit and must register for the IT-based Excise Movement and Control System (EMCS).

-If you transport energy products without these already being charged with the energy tax, this is referred to as "transport under suspension of excise duty".
+If you transport energy products without these already being charged with the energy tax, this is referred to as "transport under tax suspension".
 The tax is suspended as long as the energy products are on their way to their final destination, where it is then levied, if applicable.

 - Heating oil

-Natural gas and coal are exempt from movement under suspension of excise duty.
+Natural gas and coal are exempt from the suspension of tax.

-If you want to move energy products under duty suspension, you must notify the customs authorities for excise monitoring.
+If you want to transport energy products under duty suspension, you must notify the customs authorities for excise monitoring.
 The various stages of the movement are recorded in a database, the IT-based Excise Movement and Control System (EMCS).
-If irregularities occur during the movement, the duty suspension ends and the energy products must be taxed.
+If irregularities occur during the movement, the tax suspension ends and the energy products must be taxed.

-As a rule, transport under duty suspension is possible in the following cases:
+As a rule, transport under suspension of excise duty is possible in the following cases:

 You are authorized to transport energy products within the German tax territory.
 This means that you are

-- Holder of a tax warehouse.
+- owner of a tax warehouse.
 Tax warehouses are manufacturing plants and storage facilities for energy products approved by the customs administration.

 - Registered consignor.
-Registered consignors are persons approved by the customs administration who are permitted to dispatch energy products from the place of importation under duty suspension.
+Registered consignors are persons authorized by the customs administration to dispatch energy products from the place of importation under tax suspension.

 - to another tax warehouse,

-You are entitled to dispatch energy products between Member States.
+You are authorized to ship energy products between member states.
 This means that you are

 - to a tax warehouse,

 - to a registered consignee.
-Registered consignees are persons authorised by the customs administration to receive energy products from a tax warehouse in another Member State or from the place of importation in another Member State under duty suspension arrangements.
+Registered consignees are persons authorized by the customs administration to receive energy products from a tax warehouse in another Member State or from the place of importation in another Member State under tax suspension.

 - To beneficiaries.